İlkin Qırtımov

-İlkin İlham oğlu Qırtımov (born 4 November 1990, in Zaqatala) is an Azerbaijani footballer who plays for Kapaz in the Azerbaijan Premier League.
+İlkin İlham oğlu Qırtımov (born 4 November 1990) is an Azerbaijani footballer who plays for Zagatala in the Azerbaijan First League.

 Club career

 İlkin Qırtımov began playing football during his school years in Zaqatala under the guidance of Shaban Shirdanov.
 In 2008, he signed a contract with Simurq PFC and began to play at Simurqs youth system.
 He made his debut in the Azerbaijan Premier League in 2010.
 The contract was renewed in 2011.

 On 9 January 2018, Neftchi Baku announced the signing of Qırtımov on a contract until the end of the 2017–18 season.

 On 8 July 2019, Qırtımov returned to Keşla FK, signing a one-year contract.

 On 23 May 2022, Gabala announced the signing of Qırtımov on a one-year contract.
 On 6 June 2023, Qırtımov extended his contract with Gabala for an additional two-years.

 On 29 July 2024, Kapaz announced the signing of Qırtımov from Gabala to a one-year contract.